-To the District's actual knowledge, based on review of the court records in Adams County, there is no litigation involving the District as of December 31, 2020.
+To our actual knowledge, based on a review of the court records in Adams County, Colorado, and the Public Access to Court Electronic Records (PACER), there is no litigation involving the Districts as of December 31, 2021.

 6. Proposed plans for the year immediately following the year summarized in the annual report.